-The United States Congress has compiled, debated and passed three major legislative packages to address coronavirus pandemic since early March in anticipation of the medical and economic implications of the crisis.
+The United States Congress has thus far compiled, debated and passed several major legislative packages to address the coronavirus pandemic and the medical and economic implications of the crisis.

 On March 6, the first of the three coronavirus packages, Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 was signed into law (Public Law No: 116-123) to provide $8.3 billion in emergency funding for federal agencies to respond to the coronavirus outbreak.
 This included approximately $6.2 billion for HHS agencies.